leeturner/leeturner.me/content/post/2023-06-26-mu2md-create-hugo-blog-posts-from-meetup-pages.md

 However, there is a lot of admin involved in running a meetup group, let alone two - especially when you decide to set up a dedicated blog for each of the meetup groups.
 Add that to a full time job and family commitments and it makes an interesting juggling act.
-So, inspired [Yannick](https://twitter.com/osteel), one of the organisers of the local [PHP meetup](https://phpsussex.uk/), and the way he [automates](https://github.com/PHPSussex/phpsussex.github.io) the updating of the website homepage, I decided that it was time for me to look at my setup.
+So, inspired by [Yannick](https://twitter.com/osteel), one of the organisers of the local [PHP meetup](https://phpsussex.uk/), and the way he [automates](https://github.com/PHPSussex/phpsussex.github.io) the updating of the website homepage, I decided that it was time for me to look at my setup.